Events

 Hosmer-Williams Lecture Series

-Historic Elsah Foundation was formed by Dr. Charles Hosmer and Dr. Paul Williams – both were professors at Principia College – as a non-profit organization in 1971.
+Historic Elsah Foundation was formed as a non-profit organization in 1971, by Dr. Charles Hosmer and Dr. Paul Williams, professors at Principia College.
 HEF’s purpose is to preserve and enhance the historic buildings, houses, architecture, and culture of the Village of Elsah.
 Elsah’s listing on the National Register of Historic Places was also the work of Hosmer and Williams.

 Each year, Historic Elsah Foundation presents the Hosmer-Williams Lecture Series, which offers important insights into the rich historical significance of Elsah, its surrounding areas, or our state.